 - Select No when asked whether or not to set up your VPN server to work with RADIUS

 - The configuration is now complete.
 Click Finish to end the set up your new server:

 Step Three: Configure your Windows Server 2019 VPN connection in the VPN client

-To enable remote access to your Windows Server 2019 VPN on your other devices, you will need a VPN server.
+To enable remote access to your Windows Server 2019 VPN on your other devices, you will need a VPN client.
 If you're a Mac or iOS user, VPN Tracker is a great choice that enables you to securely connect to your Windows VPN on your Mac, iPhone or iPad.

 The next steps explain how to configure your new Windows Server 2019 VPN connection in VPN Tracker and get remote access on your other devices.